Schizoid personality disorder: Substance abuse

 Very little data exists for rates of substance use disorder among people with SzPD, but existing studies suggest they are less likely to have substance abuse problems than the general population.
-One study found that significantly fewer boys with SzPD had alcohol problems than a control group of non-schizoids.
+One study found that significantly fewer boys with SzPD had alcohol problems than a control group of non-schizoid people.
 Another study evaluating personality disorder profiles in substance abusers found that substance abusers who showed schizoid symptoms were more likely to abuse one substance rather than many, in contrast to other personality disorders such as borderline, antisocial, or histrionic, which were more likely to abuse many.
 American psychotherapist Sharon Ekleberry states that the impoverished social connections experienced by people with SzPD limit their exposure to the drug culture and that they have limited inclination to learn how to do illegal drugs.
 Describing them as "highly resistant to influence", she additionally states that even if they could access illegal drugs, they would be disinclined to use them in public or social settings, and because they would be more likely to use alcohol or cannabis alone than for social disinhibition, they would not be particularly vulnerable to negative consequences in early use.
-Other studies have found that they have a higher risk of developing substance abuse issues than normal people.
-Despite this, people with SzPD are at a lower risk of substance abuse issues than other Personality disorders.
+People with SzPD are at a lower risk of substance abuse issues than people with other personality disorders.
 They may form relationships with their substances as a substitute for human contact or to cope with emotional issues.
 People with SzPD may desire psychedelic drugs more than other kinds.